-The West Cache Property ("the Property") is located in Bristol and Ogden Townships, Porcupine Mining Division, 13 km west of the City of Timmins, in northeastern Ontario.
-It is approximately 3,680 ha in size and held 100% by the Company subject to Net Smelter Return ("NSR") royalties of up to 3% to previous owners.
-The Company also owns Ogden and acquired Price, both are contiguous mining claims south of the Property.
-The Property consists of 254 cell mining claims, 18 patented mining claims and two Mining Licences of Occupation.
-A perimeter survey based on instructions from the Ontario Office of the Surveyor General has been completed and the Company is awaiting final approval for conversion of the mining claims to Mineral Lease status.
+The West Cache Property ("the Property") consist of a mining lease, unpatented and patented mining claims located in Bristol, Ogden and Price Townships, Porcupine Mining Division, 13 km west of the City of Timmins, in northeastern Ontario.
+In total the project area encompasses 10,350 hectares and is held 100% by the Company subject to Net Smelter Return ("NSR") royalties of up to 3% to previous owners.